 Established by our patron saint in the 12th century, pretty St Davids in south west Pembrokeshire doesn’t have much in common with places like Birmingham or London.
 But thanks to the presence of its huge, purple-stoned cathedral, this settlement of around 2000 people is officially the UK’s smallest city.
 It’s also the religious centre of Wales, with two trips here said to be worth one pilgrimage to Rome.

-There’s plenty that happens on 1 March.
+There’s plenty that happens on or around 01 March.
 The little city brings out the bunting for a weekend of events in St Davids Cathedral and around the town.
 There’s the annual Dragon Parade from Oriel y Parc, while the Ras Dewi Sant marathon is one of the toughest races, on one of the prettiest courses, in the world.
 The route takes runners through the undulating paths of the Pembrokeshire Coast Path around the St Davids Peninsula, with half-marathon and 10k options.

 Events across Wales